The off-shell expansion relation of the Yang-Mills scalar theory: The off-shell expansion relation of the single-trace YMS currents

 \section{The off-shell expansion relation of the single-trace YMS currents}

-The YM BG current can be decomposed into an effective current (called BG current in BCJ gauge) and another two terms relating to gauge transformation \cite{Wu:2021exa}, and for more details, a brief review is included in Appendix \ref{sec:ReviewOnBGCurrentYM}.
+The YM BG current can be decomposed into an effective current $\tilde{J}_{\text{YM}}$ (called BG current in BCJ gauge) and another two terms relating to gauge transformation \cite{Wu:2021exa}, i.e. $K_{\text{YM}}$ and $L_{\text{YM}}$, and for more details, a brief review is included in Appendix \ref{sec:ReviewOnBGCurrentYM}.

 In this section, we show that the single-trace YMS BG current $J_{\text{YMS}}(1,\cdots,n-1)$ in (\ref{Eq:YMSBGcurrent}) could also be decomposed as follows:

 where $\tilde{J}_{\text{YMS}}(1,\dots,n-1)$ is the effective current in single-trace YMS that can be described by the off-shell graphic rules, while $L_{\text{YMS}}(1,\dots,n-1)$ is related to gauge transformation.
 Note that the particles $"1,...,n-1"$ can be either gluons or scalars.
 The $\tilde{J}_{\text{YMS}}(1,\dots,n-1)$ and $L_{\text{YMS}}$ are explicitly shown as